 30 minute lessons are $35; 45 minute lessons are $50

-With a very flexible absence policy, my price per lesson is lower than many lower quotes.
+With a very flexible absence policy.
+This makes my price per lesson is lower than some lower quotes.

 I discuss the needs and interests of the student with him or her to ascertain which option is best for the student.